BSV Forum - General - The Bloodshedpub

 Spike loved Buffy and the writers seemed to forget that or twisted it for the Spuffy scenes that I hated.

 #1 hated Spuffy moment: when Buffy calls Spike 'weepy and wailed on' because of the soul he got for her, so he couldn't hurt her any more, that has nearly killed him and been torturing him.
 She tells him he's not good enough, again, and that she wants some muscle she can use and it doesn't matter if he's a monster because she doesn't care about him anyway!
-I just wanted to smack her!:down:
+I just wanted to smack her!

 Not sure that "least favorite Spuffy" applies to mine, but I take it to mean acts that worked the most against Buffy & Spike in a positive and love filled relationship.